Relieving common ailments with acupressure

 Western medicine argues that these lines do not exist.
 And, indeed you cannot see nor measure them.
 Experiments have demonstrated that the human "machinery" runs on an electrical current of between 50-100 au, or microamperes which measures to be one-millionth that of normal household current.

 It is believed that during times of pain or dysfunction, the Qi becomes stagnant or non-free flowing.
 The trained acupuncturist after taking a lengthy history and examining the patient thoroughly will then stimulate one, or more key acupoints on the body that will restore the flow of the Qi, and bring harmony and health.

 As for acupressure, anyone can successfully use it.
 There are literally thousands of acupressure points on the ears, hands, head and face, and feet which are best suited for acupressure.
 Acupressure points that need stimulating will be sore to the touch.
 After locating a tender spot, hold steady moderately deep pressure with the pad of your thumb or index finder for 20-30 seconds, the release and gently massage the area.
 If some relief is achieved, youve found the correct point.
 If not try another.
 The procedure can be repeated 1-2 more times.

-Here are some common points anyone can try-
+Here are some common points I use for my clients- and myself